sampolgar/Templafy-AppConnector/README.md

 5. double check the above - there's probably something wrong

 # Javascript functions
-Open the popup & send the URL and features there

 ## Templafy sends event type = ready
 Templafy will let the Window know when its ready for the JSON content, don't send it beforehand or it will be lost.